 Union Public Service Commission (UPSC) conducts National Defence Academy (NDA) and Naval Academy (NA) to recruit candidates for Army, Navy, and Air Force wings.
 The exam is conducted twice a year.
 The NDA selection process is of two stages - a written exam and SSB Interview.
+For better preparation, every candidate should download the previous years' papers and practice them accordingly.

 The NDA I written exam will be conducted on April 18, 2021, for 400 vacancies.
 Candidates successfully qualifying the written test would be shortlisted for SSB Interview.
 The SSB Interview is expected to be scheduled for the month of May 2021.